 Gifted Education Department

-PLEASE NOTE THAT GIFTED IDENTIFICATION TESTING WILL TAKE PLACE IN GRADE 6 ON SEPTEMBER 12, 2016 DURING SCIENCE CLASS.
-GRADE 3 TESTING WILL TAKE PLACE FROM SEPTEMBER 14-16.
+PLEASE NOTE THAT GIFTED IDENTIFICATION TESTING WILL TAKE PLACE IN SEPTEMBER.
+GRADE 3 WILL TEST FROM 9-14 THROUGH 9-29.
+GRADE 6 WILL TEST ON SEPTEMBER 22.
 STUDYING IS NOT REQUIRED.
 GET A GOOD NIGHT'S REST AND DO YOUR BEST!
 FOR MORE INFO ON GIFTED TESTING PLEASE GO TO THE "COGAT" PAGE BY CLICKING THE LINK ON THE LEFT SIDE OF THIS PAGE.

 Here you will find links to content, classroom activities and information regarding standards in the world of gifted education.
 Different parts of this website can be accessed by clicking on the links located on the left side of the page.
 The "Parent Nomination Packet" can be found on the page titled "Forms and Documents".

 In Jefferson Township Public Schools, the Gifted Education Department offers a wide range of services to its student body.
 These services are composed of three main areas: pull-out comprehensive gifted education, enrichment groups by content area, and building wide enrichment.
 The distinction between our principal program and all others is driven by the definition of a “gifted student”.
 The State of New Jersey defines a gifted student as those students “who possess or demonstrate high levels of ability, in one or more content areas, when compared to their chronological peers in the local school district and who require modifications of their educational program if they are to achieve in accordance with their capabilities.”